-With over 7,300+ 5-star reviews, STNGR free float handguards are the most reviewed handguards in the industry.
-They’re used by SWAT, ERTs and countless other branches of law enforcement but are also popular for competition, self defense as well as hobby rifles.
+With over 7,500+ 5-star reviews, STNGR free float handguards are the most reviewed handguards in the industry.
+They’re used by SWAT, ERTs (Emergency Response Teams) and countless other branches of law enforcement but are also popular for competition, self defense as well as hobby rifles.

 STNGR is based out of Texas and all their handguards are made in the USA.